Heart disease: Young people more vulnerable

 One further study from Johns Hopkins University, published in 2018, found that the rate of heart attacks increased in women aged 35 to 54 even though the all-cause death rate from heart disease had decreased.
 The study looked at 28,000 heart attack hospitalizations over a 20-year period.

 The term heart disease encompasses heart health problems such as heart attacks, irregular heartbeats or other damage to different parts of the organ.
 High blood pressure, high cholesterol and cigarette smoking are usually the main causes of many types of heart disease.
-But lifestyle changes and societal developments could also be responsible for the increase in heart disease among young people, according to Jim Liu, a cardiologist at Ohio State University’s Wexner Medical Center.
+But lifestyle changes and societal developments might also be responsible for the increase in heart disease among young people, according to Jim Liu, a cardiologist at Ohio State University’s Wexner Medical Center.

 Liu told Business Insider that over the past five to 10 years, more and more young people with heart disease have come to see him.
-Surprisingly, the cardiologist explained that many of his new, younger patients lack the traditional risk factors for heart disease and may be more susceptible to other problems and indicators that could increase the overall risk.
+Surprisingly, the cardiologist explained that many of his new, younger patients lack the traditional risk factors for heart disease and may be more susceptible to other problems and indicators that might increase the overall risk.

-In addition, a Ohio State University surveythat 47 percent of those under 45 don’t think they’re at risk for heart disease — a trend that Liu said could also be responsible for the rise in heart attacks.
+In addition, a Ohio State University surveythat 47 percent of those under 45 don’t think they’re at risk for heart disease — a trend that Liu said might also be responsible for the rise in heart attacks.

 read too